theypsilon/JoseBG/projects/wwix.md

 ---
 This is a Shmup game for Mobile devices.
 It's unreleased at this moment.

 I designed the gameplay and did all the coding using Unity3D as a game engine.

+*Video soon*

 [Pig Saint](https://twitter.com/Pig_Saint) made the graphics and lore.